bucs110a0fall21/final-project-spiky-koalas/README.md

 << Worked as integration specialist by... >>
-       Did most of pixel art and GUI designing Colloborated on/helped write Controller, Enemy, and Hero classes Gave ideas on how to structure code and what to fix in Controller, Enemy, and Hero classes
+       Did most of pixel art and GUI designing Colloborated on/helped write Controller, Enemy, Item and Hero classes Gave ideas on how to structure code and what to fix in Controller, Enemy, and Hero classes

 ### Front End Specialist - Klara Veljkovic